sparcl package

 Returns:

-A list of the subset of specids in the given specid_list that are NOT stored in the SPARC database.
+A list of the subset of specids in the given specid_list that are NOT stored in the SPARCL database.

 Example

-Retrieve spectra records from the SPARC database by list of sparcl_ids.
+Retrieve spectra records from the SPARCL database by list of sparcl_ids.

 Parameters: